cagov/design-system/components/statewide-footer/readme.md

 Do not add other elements to or change the statewide footer.
 Use it only as designed.

-Do not combine the statewide footer with department logo, department links, or social media icons.
-This is contained in the agency footer.
+Do not combine the statewide footer with site logo, site links (including a contact page), or social media icons.
+These are contained in the [site footer](https://designsystem.webstandards.ca.gov/components/site-footer/readme/).

 ## Demo and sample markup